Frequently Asked Questions

 Q: How much will it cost to take the exam?

 A: The exam is administered by Schroeder Measurement Technologies (SMT) throughout North America.
 Once your exam application has been approved, you can locate a testing site in your area and schedule to take the exam at a date and time that is convenient for you.
 As of 2014, the LANA exam is given on a rolling basis which means there are no exam cycles, you may take the exam at any point in time after completing and passing the training course and meeting the application requirements.

 A: No. The LANA certification exam is a computer based testing tool designed to assure a basic standard of qualification for lymphedema therapists.
 LANA is concerned with testing the applicant's proficiency over the body of knowledge that exists in the current literature.

 Q: If I do not pass the exam, how soon am I eligible to re-take the test?

 A: Any candidate who fails to achieve a passing score on the exam may apply to retake the exam after six (6) months.
-The candidate must reapply to SMT and must pay the current exam application fee again.
+The candidate must reapply and pay the current exam application fee again.
 You may sit for the exam up to 3 times in a 24-month period to achieve a passing score.
-If you do not successfully pass at this point, LANA® strongly recommends that you complete additional CDT training.
+If you do not successfully pass at this point, LANA strongly recommends that you complete additional CDT training.

 A: YES!
 LANA® certification expires six (6) years after successful completion of the exam.
 Candidates will re-certify by taking the exam again and/or providing proof of completed contact hours.
 The application for recertification is located on the website's home page on the left hand side.